enate-24/amour/backend/QUICK_RENDER_SETUP.md

 ## Step 5: Test Your Backend

-Your backend URL will be: `https://amour-bingo-backend.onrender.com`
+Your backend URL is: `https://amour-bingo-backend.onrender.com`

 Test it:
 ```bash